Does Your Swim Spa Look Like a Giant Bubble Bath?

 Ok, but even if you have enough foam to make a beard and moustache, it’s time to learn why you get foam in your swim spa, how to get rid of it and prevent it.

-Foamy swim spa water is common for many swim spa owners.
+Foamy water is common for many swim spa owners.
 No worries, FROG®, the water care expert, is here to help!

-Swim spa foam happens when your swim spa’s water collides with air and surfactants.
-Surfactants are compounds that lower surface tension between a liquid and a gas.
+Foam happens when your swim spa’s water collides with air and surfactants.
+Surfactants are compounds that lower the surface tension between a liquid and a gas.

 When surfactants – water and air interact – a barrier forms between the water and air, resulting in swim spa foam.